akonwi/ard/language-spec.md

-# Stone Language Specification
+# Kon Language Specification

-Stone is a modern, statically-typed programming language designed for clarity, safety, and expressiveness.
+Kon is a modern, statically-typed programming language designed for clarity, safety, and expressiveness.
 It combines features from JavaScript, Swift, and Go while introducing its own unique characteristics.

 ## 1. Basic Syntax

-Stone uses a clean, expressive syntax designed for readability and ease of use.
+Kon uses a clean, expressive syntax designed for readability and ease of use.
 Note: trying to follow Go's philosophy for readablity left to right, rather than usual Spiraling in C based syntax.

 ### Variables and Constants